ibm-cloud-docs/codeengine/getting-started.md

 2. Select **Start creating** from **Run a container image**.
 3. Select **Job**.
 4. Enter a name for the job.
 Use a name for your job that is unique within the project.
 5. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
-Provisioning your project can take a few minutes.
+Note that you  must have a selected project to create a job.
 6. Specify `docker.io/ibmcom/firstjob` for the image reference.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 7. Click **Create**.
 8. From your job page, in the Job runs pane, click **Submit job**.